evolve2k/praxy/_posts/2016-12-12-we-made-an-exhibition.md

 ## Conclusions

-This project has been multi-faceted and included many
+This project has been multi-faceted and included many unique design considerations and challenges.
+In the end I am very happy with the work we have produced.